ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 {CODE SaveEnumsAsIntegers@ClientApi\Configuration\Conventions.cs /}

-##UseCompression
+##UseHttpCompression, UseHttpDecompression

-It determines if the client will send headers to the server indicating that it allows compression to be used.
+It determines if the client will send headers to the server indicating that it allows compression/decompression to be used.
 Default: `true`.

+{CODE UseHttpCompression@ClientApi\Configuration\Conventions.cs /}
-{CODE UseCompression@ClientApi\Configuration\Conventions.cs /}
+{CODE UseHttpDecompression@ClientApi\Configuration\Conventions.cs /}

 ## OperationStatusFetchMode